AtaGowani/CryptoChat/messaging/README.md

 * ServletInitializer - servlet that allows deploying the backend components as a WAR file

 ## Message API Definition
 The base endpoint is dynamic and will change depending on deployment.
 This definition just includes the relative paths.

 ### /send
+* Usage: Sends a message from one user and adds it to the intended recipient's message queue
+* Returns: HTTP status code
-* Request type: POST
+* Request method: POST
 * Request body: the encrypted contents of the message that the user wishes to send

+### /mailbox
+* Usage: Retrieves all the messages in the calling user's message queue
+* Returns: JSON array with messages from queue
+* Request method: GET
+* Request body: <empty>

+### /public-key
+Retrieves a requested user's public key.
+* Usage:
+* Returns:
+* Request method:
+* Request body:

+### /delete
+* Usage:
+* Returns:
+* Request method: DELETE
+* Request body:

 ## Development Notes
 * Open secure_messaging_app/messaging as a standalone Java project.
 This project is written and built for Windows systems.